joaoaguiar264/joaoaguiar264/README.md

-### Olá Devs 👋
+### Hello Devs 👋

-Gosto de criar ótimos softwares e ajudar outras pessoas a fazer o mesmo.
+I like to create great softwares and help people do the same.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Mais sobre mim